OPENING HOURS: MON - FRI 10 - 4, SAT - SUN 10 - 2.

 12. Down Marlow Drive and into Fletcher Place takes you to the Poets Track along the river.
 This comes out at the Victoria Bridge and then the Soldiers Track continues around the river to the Fergusson Bridge.

-13. On the river side of Pope Terrace there is a wooden two storey house which was shifted up from Wellington in 1986.
+13. On the river side of Pope Terrace is a wooden two storey house which was shifted up from Wellington in 1986.